This is based on opinion. Please don't list it on a work's trope example list.

 The pre-credits ending.
 All of it.

 Specifically, The player was really sent back from the future to change the past, knowing full well that saving the world would cause him to vanish from existence.
 You only learn of this right before Grovyle throws Dusknoir and himself back into the future to prevent Dusknoir from interfering with your task of saving the world.
 You progress through The Very Definitely Final Dungeon knowing that the player can't reveal his ultimate fate to his most trusted partner, and after saving the world, has only enough time to give his final goodbyes before disappearing into the light and leaving his partner crying from the shock.
 Out of three Pokémon who left for the Hidden Land, only one returned to tell everyone about it, and it wasn't you.
-And that's not counting the Really Dead Montage when the partner recalls his memories of their adventures, and breaks down crying again.
+And that's not counting the Really Dead Montage when the partner recalls his memories of their adventures after they arrive on the beach where they first met you, and breaks down crying again alongside Bidoof.

-The fact that this was basically the first time we see ourselves talk to our partner.
+The fact that this was basically the first time we see ourselves talk to our partner, since we only ever see our thoughts and see ourselves 'mime' out decisions to our partner in the game prior.
 Hearing the good-bye coming straight from the player just made it even sadder.

 You: *starts to glow brighter* '...!
 The light...The light is getting brighter...'